Living Newspaper: The turnaround: Power and One-Third of a Nation

 With the censorship of Ethiopia and the negative reaction to Injunction Granted, the Living Newspaper Unit had twice attracted criticism from the government that funded it.
 In order to continue as a federal program, it became more retrospect and less politically radical in its choice of topics but did not give up its dedication to reportage on major social issues and calls for social change.

 Its first production following Injunction Granted demonstrated this new emphasis.
 Opening early in 1937, Power clearly supported the policies of the New Deal and the Works Progress Administration.
 Power chronicled the search of the public consumer for affordable electric power and held up the Tennessee Valley Authority project as an example of where such power could come from.
-The play also introduced the "little man" figure to the Living Newspaper – a character who represented the consumer and the public, appearing throughout the play, asking questions and receiving explanations.
+The play also introduced the "little man" figure to the Living Newspaper—a character who represented the consumer and the public, appearing throughout the play, asking questions and receiving explanations.
 Power garnered a positive reception, running for 140 performances and then converting to a scaled-down travelling form for outdoors summer performances throughout the city.

+"In Power, the struggle inherent in all Living Newspapers becomes, through the character of the Consumer, more explicit," wrote Hallie Flanagan.
+"It is the struggle of the average citizen to understand the natural, social and economic forces around him, and to achieve through these forces, a better life for more people."

 The next Living Newspaper also met with public and critical success.
-Over the summer of 1937, Flanagan oversaw the Federal Theatre Project Summer School at Vassar College; the forty theatre artists invited to this program developed the first version of a Living Newspaper on tenant housing which grew to become One-Third of a Nation.
+Over the summer of 1937, Flanagan oversaw the Federal Theatre Project Summer School at Vassar College; the 40 theatre artists invited to this program developed the first version of a Living Newspaper on tenant housing which grew to become One-Third of a Nation.
 In its finished form, One-Third of a Nation opened early in 1938 and ran for 237 performances, making it the most successful of the Living Newspapers.
 The play abandoned some of the experimental nature of the earlier Living Newspapers, using a very realistic set to display the filth and dangers of a tenant slum, but retained the episodic format and multimedia (sound, film, and image) displays that characterized the form.
 The production received praise from critics and may have helped push through housing legislation.
-It eventually opened in major cities throughout the country.
+It eventually opened in major cities throughout the country, and was adapted for a 1939 feature film by Paramount Pictures.
+It was the first Federal Theatre Project play to be sold to the film industry.
+One-Third of a Nation was revived in 2011 by the Metropolitan Playhouse in New York City.